MykolaVaskevych/cs4116-project/README.md

 - **Messaging**: Built-in chat system between customers, businesses, and moderators
 - **Wallet System**: Digital wallet with deposit, withdrawal, and transfer capabilities
 - **Review System**: Customers can leave reviews for services after closed inquiries, with business owners able to respond
+- **Blog System**: Educational content platform where users can create, categorize, and comment on blog posts with SEO-friendly URLs and view tracking

 ## Backend Setup